Forms and Procedures

-3. Register with ProctorU for the proctor service of the exam and choose “Test Taker”
+- For the proctor service of the exam: register with ProctorU and choose “Test Taker”

 As part of a student’s acceptance, Graduate Admissions will list the courses which a student is eligible to waive.
 If a student would like to have a course re-evaluated they can follow the process below.